weighted-dev/approvals/README.md

 ### PR comment directive override (optional): `ma:@org/team +2`

-You can also restrict “high weight” approvals per PR by adding a trusted comment like:
+You can also restrict "high weight" approvals per PR by adding a trusted comment like:

 - `ma:@my-org/platform-reviewers +2`